RECIPIENT AWARD OF SCHOLARSHIPS

 A: There can be many reasons, including DIBP workloads, incomplete documentation and delays with medical clearances.

 A: Yes.
 A medical examination is mandatory for applications.
-After submitting your application, DIBP will contact you about a medical examination.
+After submitting your application, AAKH will contact you about a medical examination.

 A: No. The Establishment Allowance and fortnightly stipend is paid after you arrive in Australia and have registered with your university.

-A: The test result has to be submitted to Australia Awards Office by 20 August for the January Intake and 8 March for June Intake to allow enough time for admission and visa process.
+A: A test result has to be submitted to Australia Awards Office by 20 August for the January Intake and 8 March for June Intake to allow enough time for university placement and visa processes.
 The AAS Policy Handbook requires the Program to load placements requests for such commencements by 25 August and 15 March (respectively).

 TRAVEL TO AUSTRALIA